rfajri27/fajri.github.io/index.md

 ---

-## Implement RFM Analysis and Sales Prediction on E-Comerce Dataset
+## Implement RFM Analysis and Sales Prediction on E-Commerce Dataset

 To gain insights into customer behavior and improve sales, I utilized the RFM (Recency, Frequency, Monetary) analysis approach to segment customers based on their past purchasing behavior.
 In addition, I employed the LSTM model using TensorFlow to develop a robust sales prediction model.